c9/core/docs/CODING_STANDARDS.md

     Use “all-” in case of doubt.
 E.g., https://github.com/c9/newclient/pull/12962/files affects redis schema code.

-Generally releasing changes affecting several services is a smell so this can help you identify possible issues.
+Generally, releasing changes affecting several services is a smell so this can help you identify possible issues.

 Other Resources
 ===============